hkdnet/ruboty-github/README.md

-This repository derived from increments/ruboty-qiita-github
+This repository was derived from increments/ruboty-qiita-github

 # Ruboty::Github
 Manage GitHub via Ruboty.